-- Metabolic Bone Disease in Sugar Gliders - Also referred to as nutritional osteodystrophy, a metabolic bone disease is very commonly seen in pet reptiles but it is also a major problem in pet sugar gliders.
+Also referred to as nutritional osteodystrophy, metabolic bone disease is more commonly seen in pet reptiles, but it is also a major problem in pet sugar gliders.
 Both reptiles and sugar gliders need calcium in their diets in order to maintain proper bone strength.
-When sugar gliders do not get enough calcium (and Vitamin D3) in their food their bones become soft due to the imbalance of vitamins and minerals in their tiny little bodily systems.
-Secondary problems, including heart disease, seizures, pneumonia, and of course broken bones, are major concerns for sugar gliders diagnosed with a metabolic bone disease.
-Thankfully this disease can be diagnosed by your exotics vet by obtaining radiographs (x-rays) to check bone density and through a nutritional consultation.
-It can also be reversed with calcium and Vitamin D3 supplementation and diet correction.
-Cage rest is recommended for all sugar gliders with a metabolic bone disease to help prevent broken bones until the bone density has improved.
-Medications to treat secondary problems may also be prescribed.
-Prevention of this disease is extremely easy by simply feeding a balanced, appropriate sugar glider diet supplemented with calcium and Vitamin D3.
+When sugar gliders do not get enough calcium and vitamin D3 in their food, their bones become soft due to the imbalance of vitamins and minerals in their tiny little bodily systems.
+Then come the secondary problems, including heart disease, seizures, pneumonia, and of course broken bones.

-- Skin Infections of Sugar Gliders - Sugar gliders are susceptible to many different kinds of bacterial skin infections but Mycobacterium is the most common type of bacteria that infects sugar glider skin.
-Infections can be secondary to other diseases (such as self-mutilation) or they can be acquired from dirty enclosures, fecal matter buildup or substrate/bedding harboring bacteria or fungal spores (corn cob bedding is a major culprit of fungal infections).
-Debris can easily get stuck in a sugar glider's soft coat but they often bathe themselves or other members of their colony to help keep it clean.
-Making sure your sugar glider's enclosure is clean, bedding is washed, and their food and water are changed daily will help prevent any type of skin infection.
+Make sure your sugar glider's enclosure is clean, bedding is washed, and their food and water are changed daily to prevent any type of skin infection.
 Antibiotics or antifungals prescribed by your exotics vet may be given to help treat the infection.
-If your sugar glider is starting to look unkempt or smell consider misting them with warm water or using a grooming wipe meant for pets to help them bathe.
-Also, double check that their sleeping area is clean since it is usually hidden inside a sleeping pouch.
+If your sugar glider is starting to look unkempt or smell, consider misting them with warm water or using a grooming wipe meant for pets to help them bathe.